adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Prototype_Progress_Report.md

 ### Hindrances
   * As the semester is progressing, time is becoming more and more of an issue
   * All of the team members are very busy with both work and school
-  * Snow-days and sickness are causing coordination problems
+  * Snow days and sickness are causing coordination problems

 <hr>